ee538/fall24-project-niveditha-7/REPORT.md

 - **Bellman-Ford Algorithm**:
   - Handles graphs with negative edge weights.
   - Useful for detecting negative weight cycles but is computationally more expensive.
+-  **Bellman-Ford Algorithm**:
+    The **Non-Optimized Bellman-Ford** algorithm calculates the shortest path between two locations by iteratively relaxing all edges in the graph.
+This version       does not include early termination when no updates occur, leading to potentially unnecessary iterations even after reaching the optimal solution. (code has been commented to prioritise optmised bellman-ford
 #### **Error Handling**
 - Ensures the start and end locations are valid nodes in the graph.
 - For Bellman-Ford, checks for the presence of negative weight cycles and handles them gracefully.